What is Customer-Centric Selling? Exploring The Sales Approach

 2. Use Deeper Questioning, Rather Than Giving Opinions

 Always ask relevant questions to uncover pain points, problems and opinions.
-Offering an opinion when customers didn’t ask for one, can be off-putting and possibly risk the sale.
+Offering an opinion when customers don’t ask for one can be off-putting and possibly risk the sale.

 3. Prospect for Decision Makers, Not End-Users

 Target decision-makers instead of end-users.
-A user may want your product, but you will be wasting time if they don’t have the authority to make purchases.
+A user may want your product, but you will be wasting time if they don’t have the authority to purchase.

 3. Speak The Customer’s Language

 Customers don’t buy benefits, features, or advantages.
 They buy emotions.
-That’s why to sell your product or service effectively, you need to speak your customers lanaguage by telling your audience the benefits of your product vs telling them about the features.
+That’s why, to sell your product or service effectively, you need to speak your customer’s language by telling your audience the benefits of your product versus the features.

 5. Create an Open Dialogue for Solutions